laurenpioli/Resume-Project-01/README.md

 I used visual studio code to write my code.
 I used git bash to import my files into GitHub.

-To view, please pull the repository to your workstation and view the index.html in your web browser.
+To view, please clone the repository to your workstation and view the index.html in your web browser.

 The Code Louisville requirements that I believe I have satisfied are: